statehigh/vdayticketing/README.md

 - Host: sets up the system and runs the scripts.
 - Inputter: inputs the tickets into the systems.

-If you would like to test the system, you can run *generate_dataset.py* to generate a fake dataset of people, timetables and tickets.
+If you would like to test the system, you can run *generate_dataset.py* to generate a fake dataset of timetables and tickets.

 ## Instructions for Host
 1. Download this repository.